Useful Information

 If you are arriving into the Channel Islands direct from the UK or Republic of Ireland, you do not need a passport but all visitors do require some form of photographic identification.
 If in doubt over acceptable forms of ID, please contact your carrier directly.

-If you are arriving into the Channel Islands from outside the UK or Republic of Ireland, irrespective of your nationality, you must have a valid passport.
+If you are arriving into the Channel Islands from outside the UK or Republic of Ireland, you must have a valid passport – irrespective of your nationality.

-EEA/Swiss national students aged under 19 years travelling as part of an organised school group are able to use their ID card for travel to the Bailiwick (with Condor Ferries and Manche Iles Express) within its validity period.
-The return trip must be within 6 days of arrival.
+EU/EAA/Swiss national students aged under 19 years travelling as part of an organised school group can use their ID card for travel to the Bailiwick (with Brittany Ferries and Manche Iles Express) within its validity period.

 For further details on immigration, please contact the Guernsey Border Agency Office on https://gov.gg/article/150786/Contact-Us---Passports-and-Immigration or email: immigration@gcis.gov.gg